thomasnordquist/MQTT-Explorer/Readme.tpl.md

 ![screencast](https://user-images.githubusercontent.com/7721625/52979302-3f073b80-33d5-11e9-9953-b70ebb349439.gif)

 ## Performance

-This App is optimized to handle thousands of topics and at least hundreds of thousands messages per minute.
+This App is optimized to handle thousands of topics and at hundreds of thousands messages per minute.
-So don't worry if you got >=30k topics and >=100.000 messages per minute.

-One can also subscribe to custom topics insted of the "root wildcard #", therefore limiting the amount of messages.
+In very large productive environments brokers may handle an exteme load of topics.
+Subscribing with a wildcard topic is in this scenario not adviced.
+To avoid a scenario where the MQTT-Explorer would have to handle millions of updates, one can set up custom subscriptions in the "Advanced" connection settings.

 ## Develop

 PRs and issues are welcome

 Install with `npm run install`, build with `npm run build`